Updated 10 February 2023

 • Students staying in self-catering accommodation are provided with clear guidance to ensure their safety and we have carried out measures to ensure the residences are COVID-19 safe.

-• Common areas in the self-catering residences will be sanitised regularly.
-Students will be expected to keep the houses clean and work surfaces clear.
+• Students will be expected to keep the houses clean and work surfaces clear.

-• We have measures in place in case you need to self-isolate in line with current government guidance.
+• We have measures in place in case you need to self-isolate.
 Students required to isolate are kept apart from the other (non-quarantining) students.

-• Our Residence Managers live in the residence and will help you when needed.
+• Our St John's Residence Managers live in the residence and will help you when needed.

-• People from other households are strictly not permitted to visit the residence during this period.
+• People from other households are strictly not permitted to visit the residence.

 What if you get COVID or symptoms of Covid-19 while you are in Bristol?

 • You should not mix with or go close to people you live with until you have had a Lateral Flow or PCR test and a negative test result.

 • Telephone the school.
 We will then help to arrange for you to be tested.
-While you wait for the test results, you should self-isolate.
+While you wait for the test results, we encourage you to self-isolate.

 What happens if a close contact gets COVID?